ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 Purpose:
 ---

-This docker provides a development environment for using Keras, Tensorflow, Python3, and Jupyter for use on a desktop or laptop.
+This docker provides a development environment for using Keras, Tensorflow 1.2.1,
+Python3,
+Jupyter,
+and
+Jupyterlab (Alpha)
+for use on a desktop or laptop.

 Hardware Requirements:
 ---